-This Amendment defines a Regional Urban Structure through establishing a hierarchy of Strategic Growth Areas into the Regional Official Plan based on local plans and priorities that have been supported by studies and initiatives undertaken by the local municipalities.
+This Amendment defines a Regional Urban Structure by establishing a hierarchy of Strategic Growth Areas in the Regional Official Plan based on local plans and priorities that have been supported by studies and initiatives undertaken by the local municipalities.
 The Amendment is comprised of the following:

-- Urban Growth Centres (UGC) Confirm the boundaries of the Urban Growth Centres including Burlington, Milton and Midtown Oakville and minor policy changes to achieve conformity with the Growth Plan, 2019; - Major Transit Station Areas (MTSA) Provides defined boundaries for all Major Transit Station Areas, density targets and policy changes in conformity with the Growth Plan, 2019 and a policy framework to identify the stations as Protected MTSAs to meet the legislative requirements under Section 16(15) of the Planning Act.
-The Downtown Burlington MTSA is removed and a policy framework is included for proposed Major Transit Station Areas; - Regional Nodes Provides for the identification of additional Regionally significant Strategic Growth Areas, already recognized in Local Municipal Official Plans or Council endorsed urban structures, and a corresponding policy framework; - Employment Area Conversions Provides an initial set of strategic employment land conversions required for fully implementing local municipal plans and priorities related to growth and intensification which meet the criteria identified by the Region in conformity with the Provincial Growth Plan and which support the Regional Urban Structure, Local Urban Structure, and the implementation of local municipal plans and priorities related to growth and intensification. - Mapping Updates Provides mapping updates including a new Map 1H that establishes the Regional Urban Structure, Map 6 that delineates the boundaries of the MTSAs and updates to Map 1, 1C and 3 to reflect the Regional Urban Structure.
+- Urban Growth Centres (UGC) Confirm the boundaries of the Urban Growth Centres including Burlington, Milton and Midtown Oakville and minor policy changes to achieve conformity with the Growth Plan, 2019; - Major Transit Station Areas (MTSA) Provides defined boundaries for all Major Transit Station Areas, density targets and policy changes in conformity with the Growth Plan, 2019 and a policy framework to identify the stations as Protected MTSAs to meet the legislative requirements under Section 16(16) of the Planning Act.
+The Downtown Burlington MTSA is removed and a policy framework is included for proposed Major Transit Station Areas; - Regional Nodes Provides for the identification of additional Regionally significant Strategic Growth Areas, already recognized in Local Municipal Official Plans or Council endorsed urban structures, and a corresponding policy framework; - Employment Area Conversions Provides an initial set of strategic employment land conversions which meet the criteria identified by the Region in conformity with the Provincial Growth Plan and which support the Regional Urban Structure, Local Urban Structure, and the implementation of local municipal plans and priorities related to growth and intensification; - Mapping Updates Provides mapping updates including a new Map 1H that establishes the Regional Urban Structure, Map 6 that delineates the boundaries of the MTSAs and updates to Map 1, 1C and 3 to reflect the Regional Urban Structure.